Nymphaea pubescens: Distribution and habitat

 It is also found in northeastern Australia and Papua New Guinea.

 The hairy water lily is found both as a cultivated plant as well as in the wild.
 It prefers non-acidic waters and it does not tolerate temperatures below 15 °C.

 Use

-The hairy water lily is also commercialized as an aquarium plant.
-The underwater leaves of this species have a handsome appearance that is appreciated by aquarists who often remove the floating leaves to keep it as a fully subaquatic plant.
+Nymphaea pubescens is used as an aquarium plant for large aquaria.

 Common names

-The hairy water lily is known kokaa in Hindi and Kumuda in Sanskrit.
+Nymphaea pubescens is known kokaa in Hindi and Kumuda in Sanskrit.